juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Slow grinding
 	* Hard to short since there's too many support along the way
 	* Prices goes up slowly
+	* Short sellers are frustrated
+	* Buyer's has strength
+	* There will be a lot sellers, but buyer's in control
 * price neutralizing
 * factor conflict